mbarralo/javaee-microservice/README.md

 ## Instructions

-Sample micro service with persistence data to kickstart any microservice demo
+Sample 'micro service' with persistence data to kickstart any microservice demo

 ### Run in Wildlfy 10 and hot deploy war during DEV